openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

     WavHeadAnalysis(g_file, &attrs);  // Parse the audio file to set attributes. adapter->CreateRender(adapter, &devDesc, &attrs, &render);

-    /* Deliver the number of the audio to be played. */ render->control.Start((AudioHandle)render);   // Dispatch the start instruction and prepare for the action. pthread_create(&g_tids, NULL, (void *)(&FrameStart), &g_str); // Start the thread to play the audio clip.
+    /* Deliver the audio data to play. */ render->control.Start((AudioHandle)render);   // Dispatch the start instruction and prepare for the action. pthread_create(&g_tids, NULL, (void *)(&FrameStart), &g_str); // Start the thread to play the audio clip.